8go/matrix-commander/README.md

   -y, --listen-self     If set and listening, then program will listen to and
                         print also the messages sent by its own user.
 By default messages from oneself are not printed.
-  --print-event-id      If set and listening, then program will print also the
+  --print-event-id      If set and listening, then the program will print also
-                        event id foreach message or other event.
+                        the event id for each message or other event.
   --download-media [DOWNLOAD_MEDIA]
                         If set and listening, then program will download received media files (e.g. image, audio, video, text,